 • ‘Special and Expert’ excursions en-route

-• All admission fees to reserves, parks and attractions
+• All admission fees to reserves, parks, and attractions

 Note: Prices are quoted in United States Dollars (USD) per person.
-Even so we are based in South Africa, the recent swings in the local currency necessitated the conversion to a USD based rate system.
-This means we don’t change our rates with the swings and can absorb a 2 to 3 point adjustment, up or down, without having to update rates within our partner and guest network.
+Even though we are based in South Africa, the recent swings in the local currency necessitated the conversion to a USD based rate system.
+This means we don’t change our rates with the fluctuations and can absorb a 2 to 3 point adjustment, up or down, without having to update rates within our partner and guest network.
 It ensures consistent quality and product availability throughout our product portfolio.

 Our journeys are carefully researched and custom-designed to ensure a perfect balance of adventure and luxury – with zero hassle for you.